mmu-webdesign/l4-IWD-web-block/rwd-02-start-coding.md

 On Windows computers, you might have trouble seeing the file names, because Windows has an option called Hide extensions for known file types turned on by default.
 Generally you can turn this off by going to Windows Explorer, selecting the Folder options... option, unchecking the Hide extensions for known file types checkbox, then clicking OK.
 For more specific information covering your version of Windows, you can search on the web.

 Also, for the moment **avoid using MicroSoft Edge** browser.
-Edge has security features that makes it hard to use *local files*, i.e. viewing/linking a HTML file on your own computer.
+Edge may still have security features that makes it hard to use *local files*, i.e. viewing/linking a HTML file on your own computer.

 **Avoid MS Explorer altogether!** Use Chrome or Firefox.
 You can test on other browsers later.